Sections of this article

 What Is Beauty?

-When I say “beauty”, I am talking here about aesthetics in general, rather than just which humans are more attractive to other humans.
+When I say “beauty”, I am talking here about aesthetics applying to objects in general, rather than just which humans are more attractive to other humans.

 Beauty and ugliness are partially subjective concepts deeply rooted in individual perspectives, cultural influences, and societal norms.
-Beauty often encompasses qualities admired for their harmony, symmetry, balance, color, complexity, transcending physical appearances.
+Beauty often encompasses qualities admired for their harmony, symmetry, balance, colour, complexity, and which transcend physical appearances.
 It resonates as a positive, uplifting force that captivates and inspires.

 Both beauty and ugliness coexist in a delicate interplay, reflecting the diversity of human experiences.
 Appreciating the contrast between them allows for a richer understanding of aesthetics and the intricacies of human perception.
 Ultimately, the boundaries between beauty and ugliness are, to some extent fluid, shaped by personal perspectives, cultural contexts, and the ever-evolving nature of societal ideals, while also having a universal objective component.